bigomics/omicsplayground-doc/dataprep/dataprep_example.rst

 illustriate how to prepare an input data:

 1. from FASTQ files,
-2. from gene counts table or GEO repository,
+2. from gene counts table or GEO repository data,
-3. from single-cell experiment,
+3. from single-cell data,
-4. from  experiment.
+4. from LC-MS/MS proteomics data.

 From FASTQ files